-re-surfacing in maintenance schemes, it is necessary to temporarily cover the expansion gap to prevent ingress of be easily removed when the trench is excavated for the joint.
+re-surfacing in maintenance schemes, it is necessary to temporarily cover the expansion gap to prevent ingress of materials into the deck expansion gap.
+Any such coverings shoul be easily removed when the trench is excavated for the joint.

-expansion gap may be required if appreciable deck movement is predicted after surfacing and before joint installation.
-This may not be necessary when the joint is installed shortly after the surfacing is laid b) Verges c) Service Ducts
+remporary saw-cuts into the newly laid surfacing above the deck expansion gap may be required if appreciable deck movement is predicted after surfacing and before joint installation.
+This may not be necessary when the joint is installed shortly after the surfacing is laid.

+b) Verges